jmmelo305/craft-quest-second-folder-attempt/README.md

 ##### I also used ClaudeAI to help me figure out the issue I was having with the file paths (explains why I have another Repo listed).

 ##### I also used ClaudeAI to help me get Maven running on macOS.
 Claude provided me with the commands necessary to run the JUnit tests and CraftQuest in the terminal.

+#### Claude was also used to generate the MVC design structure mentioned above.

 ## Known Issues:
 - Chest count is limited to only 3 chests per map.
 (This is done on purpose to keep the program simple)